tyrohellion/arcadia/README.md

 ## Changes I like to do for this look
--Hide firefox view button
+    1. Hide firefox view button
--Add invisible padding to the left of the window buttons for tab overflow -Add the settings, history, and downloads buttons to the toolbar
+    2. Add invisible padding to the left of the window buttons for tab overflow
+    3. Add the settings, history, and downloads buttons to the toolbar